Interference of chiral Andreev edge states: Supplementary Information

 In the calculation, a particularly striking illustration of the beating between the CAES is obtained by plotting the electron and hole probability densities for a single scattering wave, as shown in Fig.\,1D of the main text.
 In the case shown, an incoming electron (left vacuum edge) oscillates between electron and hole along the interface and then exits as a hole (right vacuum edge).
 The parameters used are $\mu_G=0.145\ t_G$, $B=0.0095\ h/e\mathrm{a}^2$ and $E=0$.

 Sensitivity of the observed transport quantities to \emph{gate voltage} is one of the main experimental signatures of interference effects among the chiral Andreev edge states.
 In the calculation, changing the gate voltage corresponds to changing the Fermi energy.
-The Fermi energy is changed uniformly throughout the system, in both the QH and SC portions.
-This has relatively small effect on the largely filled band of the SC, and mostly affects the graphene.
-Fig.\,\ref{fig:sim-GvsVg} shows calculation results for conversion at the QH-SC interface: the difference in reflection probability as an electron versus a hole would produce an oscillating $\Rds$ as per Eq.\,(\ref{eq:RDS}).
+The Fermi energy is changed uniformly throughout the system, in both the quantum Hall and superconductor portions.
+This has relatively small effect on the largely filled band of the superconductor, and mostly affects the graphene.
+Fig.\,\ref{fig:sim-GvsVg} shows calculation results for conversion at the quantum Hall-superconductor interface: the difference in reflection probability as an electron versus a hole would produce an oscillating $\Rds$ as per Eq.\,(\ref{eq:RDS}).
 On the right panel, the variation of the wavevector difference, $\delta k (\mu_G)$, that underlies the modulation is shown.

 Changing the \emph{magnetic field} changes the phase of the wavefunctions and so modulates the beating.
 Fig.\,\ref{fig:sim-GvsB} shows the resulting change in the transmission probabilities $P_e$ and $P_h$ as a function of the magnetic field.
 The oscillation seen is the result of the change in $\delta k$, the difference between the wavevectors of the two hybrid modes, vs. $B$, as shown in the right panel.